 Weekly Planning Meeting

 A weekly planning meeting is essential if (a) the group is functioning as an income-producing work team, (b) some of the group has closely shared housing, and (c) some members are not in the leadership meetings and so needs an update.
 During meetings one member, if not the meeting facilitator, could be given a task to be on the lookout that when someone brings up an issue that’s not directly relevant to completing the meeting agenda items.
 This member would be responsible to respectfully invite them to bring up the topic in the meeting devoted to interpersonal issues.
-(See later section on Relationships and meetings.)
 Many consensus-based meetings close with a comment by each person.
 This gives a chance for each person to be heard, and themes to be picked up on for possible work in the next meeting.
 If you’ve gone overtime, you might have a round with each person offering just one word to end the meeting as a checkout.

 Regular time and place of planning meeting: